-Google Maps won’t work if the location service is disabled on your smartphone.
-In order for Google Maps to work optimally, location service needs to be enabled.
+Google Maps won’t work if your smartphone’s location services are disabled.
+For Google Maps to work optimally, location services need to be enabled.

 Enabling location is easy for Android users.
-Simply, swipe down the Android Quick Settings Panel and tap on the Location/GPS option to enable location.
+Swipe down the Android Quick Settings Panel and tap on the Location/GPS option to enable location.

 Alternatively, launch the Settings app and tap on Location.
 You will be able to enable it from the Location Menu.